 The magnificent beast is a medium-sized great cat, weighing 27 to 54 kilograms and measuring 1.2 to 1.5 meters, whose thick, luxurious coat of pearly grey fur bears black rosettes.
 Males are roughly 30% larger than females of the iconic species.

 These leopards live high in the Himalayas and other mountains of Central Asia, hunting mountain animals like blue sheep, Asiatic ibex, hares and marmots, game birds, and occasionally domestic animals such as goats.

 The animal’s paws are large enough relative to its weight to serve as snowshoes, keeping it from sinking too deeply into heavy snow.

-Snow leopards are not only beautiful but are well adapted to their high mountain environment.
+Snow leopards are not only beautiful but are well adapted to their rocky terrain and high mountain ecosystems.
 Their strong legs can propel them in leaps of up 10 meters, six times their own body length.

-The thickly furred tail of a snow leopard gives additional balance while running and leaping and can also be wrapped over the animal for additional warmth during sleep.
+The thickly furred tail of a leopard gives additional balance while running and leaping and can also be wrapped over the animal for additional warmth during sleep.